nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 Currently all major tech companies like Amazon(Alexis), Google, Apple (Siri) have built a smart chatbot for the consumer market.
 Creating a chatbot (e.g. IRQ bot) was not new and difficult, however building a real ‘intelligent’ chat bot that has learning capabilities is another challenge.

 Machine learning powered chatbots with real human like voices help computers communicate with humans.
-But algorithms still have a hard time trying to figure out what you are saying, because context and tone of voice are hard to get right.
+But algorithms still have a hard time trying to figure out what you are saying, because context and tone of voice is hard to get right.
 Even for us humans, communication with other humans is most of the time hard.
 So building a smart chatbot that understands basic emotions in your voice is difficult.
-Machine learning isn’t advanced enough yet to carry on a dialogue without help, so a lot of the current chat bot software needs to be hand-coded.
+Machine learning isn’t advanced enough yet to carry on a dialogue without help, so a lot of the current chatbot software needs to be hand-coded.